dialect-map/dialect-map-ui/README.md

 # Data Science: Dialect map UI

-This repository contains the current front-end interface of the Dialect map project.
+This repository contains the front-end interface of the Dialect map project.

-It has been built using [React][react-webpage] using the [PaperSpace public front-end][paperscape-ui] as inspiration.
+## About

+This project provides a web client for the [PaperScape project][paperscape-blog], taking the [PaperSpace public front-end][paperscape-ui] as inspiration, and using a modern and standardized front-end stack:

+- [React][react-webpage] ⚛️
+- [Leaflet][leaflet-webpage] 🗺️
+- [Semantic][semantic-webpage] 🎨

+The PaperScape project describes itself as:

+> An interactive map that visualises the arXiv, an open, online repository for scientific research papers.
+>
+> Each paper in the map is represented by a circle, with the area of the circle proportional
+> to the number of citations that paper has.
+In laying out the map, an N-body algorithm is run
+> to determine positions based on references between the papers.

 ## Environment setup